 Keep reading for 8 of the best traditional Ecuadorian drinks that you should try while traveling here.

 There’s nothing quite like a Canelazo to warm yourself up on cold and rainy nights in Quito.
 One of Ecuador’s signature drinks from the Andes, Canelazo is found all over the country at restaurants, cafes, and fiestas.

-Each place has its own recipe, but the typical drink is made from aguardiente, cinnamon, naranjilla-a tart orange fruit, water, and sugar.
-Served hot, it has just the right blend of spice to offset the sting of the alcohol and keep the cold at bay.
+Each place has its own recipe, but the typical drink is made from aguardiente liquor, cinnamon, naranjilla (a tart orange fruit), water, and sugar.
+Served hot, it has just the right blend of spice to offset the sting of the strong alcohol and keep the cold at bay.
 This Ecuadorian drink is particularly popular during the Fiestas de Quito week, served on the colorful chiva party buses and during the traditional card game of cuarenta (forty).

-Chicha de Piña is a pineapple drink that uses spices and sugar to create a beverage that refreshes on hot days.
-It’s made by boiling pineapple rinds in water and then adding cinnamon sticks, cloves, anise, allspice, and sugar.
+Chicha drink is made by boiling pineapple rinds in water and then adding cinnamon sticks, cloves, anise, allspice, and sugar.
 Once cool, it’s a great drink that bursts with flavor.
-In Ecuador, boiling fruit with sugar is a traditional way of making juice, and by adding spices-this drink makes a perfect addition to meals or snacks.
-For a unique and traditional experience, find a cafe overlooking the plazas of the cities or the lush landscapes of the country, and order Chicha de piña to soak up the armosphere like a local.
+In Ecuador, boiling fruit with sugar is a traditional way of making juice, and by adding spices this drink makes a perfect addition to meals or snacks.
+For a unique and traditional experience, find a cafe overlooking the plazas of Quito or Cuenca cities, or the lush mountain landscapes of the country, and order Chicha de piña to soak up the armosphere like a local.

-Colada de Avena con Naranjilla is an oatmeal and fruit drink that is found around the country.
+Colada de Avena con Naranjilla is an oatmeal and fruit drink found around the country.
 It’s normally served at breakfast and lunch.
-For kids, it’s also a staple of afternoon snacks.
-It’s made with oats, water, cinnamon, brown sugar, and naranjilla.
-There are other variations, some add milk, others use fruit like papaya or pineapple.
+For kids, it’s also a staple of afternoon snacks - thick, healthy and richly filling.